vickumar1981/jupyter-dart-kernel/README.md

 3. Download the kernel and save it somewhere memorable.
 4. Open shell in project folder
 5. `pip install -e ./`
-6. `jupyter kernelspec install --user jupyter-dart-kernel`
+6. `jupyter kernelspec install --user jupyterdartkernel`
-  - To use the kernel in the Jupyter console: `jupyter console --kernel jupyter-dart-kernel`
+  - To use the kernel in the Jupyter console: `jupyter console --kernel jupyterdartkernel`
   - to use the kernel in a notebook: `jupyter notebook` and create a new notebook through the browser

 ## Uninstall

-- `jupyter kernelspec uninstall jupyter-dart-kernel`
+- `jupyter kernelspec uninstall jupyterdartkernel`
-- `pip uninstall jupyter-dart-kernel`
+- `pip uninstall jupyterdartkernel`